Hemis Festival Of Ladakh

 So far, you have seen people at their wildest during the Hemis festival of Ladakh.
 Now, turn your gaze and see the animals of Ladakh at their grandest glory.
-Perched high above in 4400km2 area, Hemis national park is a visionary treat to your eyes.
+Perched high above in a 4400km2 area, Hemis National Park is a visionary treat to your eyes.
 It is home to some indigenous species of flora and fauna.
-If you crave to capture the snow leopard at the closest proximity, Hemis national park has a lot more for you.
+If you crave to capture the snow leopard at the closest proximity, Hemis National Park has a lot more for you.

 Its unrivaled topography matched with the panoramic charm of nature will spellbind you.
 To add further, the rigid rocks and sloppy hills of Hemis national park would be a delight for you if you’re a trekking beast.

-Surrounded by the dense shrubs, majestic mountains, arid fields, and incredibly stark slopes, Nubra Valley is the most intriguing creation of God in Ladakh.
-The alluring sand dunes of Nubra valley infuse a mystical fascination in the air.
-If you manage to keep all your senses awake amid this irresistible lure, hold your camera tightly because Nubra valley won’t give it even a moment’s respite.
+Surrounded by dense shrubs, majestic mountains, arid fields, and incredibly stark slopes, Nubra Valley is the most intriguing creation of God in Ladakh.
+The alluring sand dunes of Nubra Valley infuse a mystical fascination in the air.
+If you manage to keep all your senses awake amid this irresistible lure, hold your camera tightly because Nubra Valley won’t give it even a moment’s respite.

 In other seasons, you’ll find it thoroughly frozen.
 So, make sure you don’t miss a visit to Pangong Lake in you Hemis festival tour 2019.
 The water of Pangong Lake keeps changing its color in every season.
 So, don’t be surprised if you find Pangong Lake in different colors every time you visit it.

 KHARDUNG LA PASS